ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >           -   Clean up comments in code
 >           -   UI in general, especially intro UI to the game
 >   -   19/8
+>       -   Implemented logic for capturing wild pokemon following the original capture rules
+>       -   Pokemon Evasion and Accuracy are now hidden and are only changed by code during and after battles
+>       -   Catch rate for every pokemon has been added
+>       -   Method to set pokemon level added in Pokemon class to allow for random pokemon levels for random pokemon encounters
 >       -   TODO
 >           -   Items: Capturing with pokeball
 >           -   Battle: Fix range of levels of random encounter pokemon depending on location